-New Study Shows One Third of Physicians Recommend Electronic Cigarettes to Those Seeking to Quit Smoking
+New Study Shows One-Third of Physicians Recommend Electronic Cigarettes to Those Seeking to Quit Smoking

-A new pilot study revealed in the Science Digest shows 65% of physicians are asked about e-cigs by their patients.
+A new pilot study revealed in the Science Digest shows that 65% of physicians are asked about e-cigs by their patients.
 Of those who are asked, about 30% recommend using vaping products such as electronic cigarettes as a means to quit smoking.

-While the study was limited in nature, it did correspond to a similar version performed in 2013 which suggests that doctors are being asked by their patients who smoke about ways to quit.
-Plus, more doctors are now recommending "e-cig" products as one method perhaps thanks to their greater awareness of vaping products.
+While the study was limited in nature, it did correspond to a similar version performed in 2013, which suggests that doctors are being asked by their patients who smoke about ways to quit.
+Plus, more doctors are now recommending "e-cig" products as one method, perhaps thanks to their greater awareness of vaping products.

 While further studies will have to be performed, it is clear that there is a growing trend among doctors, particularly younger ones, to recommend vaping "electronic cigarettes" to help their patients quit smoking tobacco products.